arrow Go back to list of posts

 A Minimum Viable Product (MVP) is the simplest version of your product that can be tested in the market.
 Instead of building a fully-fledged app or service, focus on:

-• Key features that solve the primary problem.
+• Key features that solve the primary problem: What are the MUST features your app should have?

-• Early feedback loops to refine your product.
+• Early feedback loops to refine your product: try to get your easly beta users involved.

 Example: